milvus-io/milvus-docs/site/en/getstarted/install_offline-docker.md

 ## Install Milvus offline

-Having transfer the images to the target host, run the following command to install Milvus offline.
+Having transferred the images to the target host, run the following command to install Milvus offline.

 ```
 docker-compose -f docker-compose.yml up -d